libscie/now-boarding/content/postprints.md

 Postprints are often shared in centralized repositories, instead of personal websites, to increase findability and make sure these stay available over time.
 If shared on a personal website, services such as [Google Scholar](google-scholar.md), [oaDOI](https://oadoi.org), and other services have trouble finding these copies and are less likely to help link people to these free-to-read versions.
 Also, due to [Link Rot](link-rot.md) and [Content Drift](content-drift.md) on the Internet (also collectively called [Reference Rot](reference-rot.md), personal websites are not reliable for access.
 Many institutions have their own repositories to deposit postprints too.
 [Preprint](preprints.md) servers are good places to deposit postprints in, making it natural to post the manuscript from submission through acceptance.

-Sharing postprints is a good first step in promoting availability of your work to interested readers but requires you to self-archive your work and may still restrict how people are allowed to share that research and redistribute it.
-For example, posting an article on your digital course forum may still be restricted due to [Copyright](copyright.md), despite that you can access the information in a postprint.
+Sharing postprints is a good first step in promoting availability of your work to interested readers but requires you to self-archive your work.
+It may also still be restrictive in how people are allowed to share that research and redistribute it.
+For example, posting an article on your digital course forum may still be restricted due to [Copyright](copyright.md), despite the fact that you can access the information in a postprint.
 The main problem is that [Copyright Transfer Agreements](copyright-transfer-agreements.md) often require the author to transfer *all* copyright.
 To promote permissive reuse of your research, read more about [Licensing](licensing.md).

 ## Exercises